Personality: Cross-cultural studies

-There has been some recent debate over the subject of studying personality in a different culture.
-Some people think that personality comes entirely from culture and therefore there can be no meaningful study in cross-culture study.
-On the other hand, many believe that some elements are shared by all cultures and an effort is being made to demonstrate the cross-cultural applicability of "the Big Five".
+Personality can be distinguished from more dispositional temperaments as reflecting adjustment to the culture in which one lives and grows, such as what to be ashamed or proud about, and cultural values.
+Many personality characteristics are human universals but other elements have proven to be unique to specific cultures and "the Big Five" have shown clear cross-cultural applicability.

 Cross-cultural assessment depends on the universality of personality traits, which is whether there are common traits among humans regardless of culture or other factors.
 If there is a common foundation of personality, then it can be studied on the basis of human traits rather than within certain cultures.
 This can be measured by comparing whether assessment tools are measuring similar constructs across countries or cultures.
 Two approaches to researching personality are looking at emic and etic traits.
 Emic traits are constructs unique to each culture, which are determined by local customs, thoughts, beliefs, and characteristics.
 Etic traits are considered universal constructs, which establish traits that are evident across cultures that represent a biological basis of human personality.
 If personality traits are unique to the individual culture, then different traits should be apparent in different cultures.
 However, the idea that personality traits are universal across cultures is supported by establishing the Five-Factor Model of personality across multiple translations of the NEO-PI-R, which is one of the most widely used personality measures.
 When administering the NEO-PI-R to 7,134 people across six languages, the results show a similar pattern of the same five underlying constructs that are found in the American factor structure.